 Note that on the oscilloscope trace the vertical deflection is proportional to the anode current Ic, and the input to the x-channel of the oscilloscope is equal to Va/10.

 Use the digital oscilloscope to average traces for both channels.
 Observe the traces in both the dual trace (time) and X-Y modes.
 Explain why the current peaks are not evenly spaced in the dual trace mode.
 Now transfer the two time traces to a computer.
 While you can observe and take a screenshot of the oscilloscope in X-Y mode, you will have to transfer the traces separately and then recombine them in other software (preferably Origin) to analyze Ic vs. Va.

 Import the data into Origin and plot the anode signal vs. the ramp voltage.
 On the plot, use the cross-hairs tool to measure values of Va for which the collector current (Ic) is a minimum and compute the separation between adjacent dips.
 Then tabulate the voltage difference between adjacent maxima.
-Enter your DV measurements into a column in Origin, print the column for your records, and find the Descriptive Statistics on Columns tool to compute a 95% confidence interval for your results.
+Enter your DV measurements into a column in Origin, print the column for your records, and find the Descriptive Statistics on Columns option to compute a 95% confidence interval for your results.
 Clicking on the "Moments" plus button will let you select the quantities that you want to compute.